 If you have a high-traffic or heavy database site, then you might have thought about getting your own dedicated server.
 However, one main issue with the dedicated servers is that they are quite expensive.
-And the most beginners will not be able to hold up their cost.
+And most beginners will not be able to hold up their cost.
 VPS comes to the rescue here.

-The good thing about VPS hosting is that you can customize virtual server as per your need and take a complete control over your hosting environment.
+The good thing about VPS hosting is that you can customize the virtual server as per your need and take complete control over your hosting environment.
 It is often a better choice than a shared server.

-The another biggest advantage of going for VPS hosting is it can grow with your site’s growth.
+Another biggest advantage of going for VPS hosting is it can grow with your site’s growth.

 It wouldn’t be wrong to say that VPS is a perfect choice between shared and dedicated hosting.